-By Jennifer Lucor (allpickleball.com)
+By Jennifer Lucor (allpickleball.com).
+Added to by Rona.

 An important part of learning to play pickleball is understanding pickleball terminology.
 This is a cheat sheet which will help you understand some of the strange sounding words you hear in the pickleball world.

 Ace – A serve that is in (and legal) and has not been hit or touched by the receiver.